Loss based prior for the degrees of freedom of the Wishart distribution: Case study 1: Forecasting macroeconomic data

-In conclusion, we report the results for the large-scale VAR with $15$ variables in Table~\ref{Table_MacroLarge}.
-Also in this scenario, the three main variables of interest follow the improvements shown in the medium-scale VAR.
-In fact, the loss-based hyperprior improves with respect to the benchmark of around $10\%$ for the GDP and its deflator, while for the FFR it is similar from a point forecasting measure.
-The average CRPS demonstrates that the improvement is stronger for every variable in particular for the FFR.
-If we look at all $15$ variables analysed, the loss-based hyperprior model always outperforms the benchmark in a density forecasting scenario.
+The results for the large-scale VAR with $15$ variables are presented in Table~\ref{Table_MacroLarge}.
+For point forecasting, the three main variables of interest show similar improvements to the one in the medium-scale VAR.
+In fact, the loss-based hyperprior improves with respect to the benchmark by about $12\%$ for the GDP and $28\%$ for its deflator, while for the {FEDFUNDS} the situation is similar.
+The average CRPS demonstrates that the improvement is stronger for every variable, particularly for the FEDFUNDS.
+If we look at all $15$ variables analysed, the loss-based hyperprior model always outperforms the benchmark in a density forecasting scenario, which is also highlighted by the Diebold-Mariano test. {These results are confirmed when looking at the prior with fixed $\nu$ equal to $m+1$, where our loss-based prior outperforms the other prior in density forecasting.}